Contact me and we'll be in touch soon!

 -

-Workers’ Rights and Fair Labor Practices: Edwin is a strong proponent of labor protections, especially for low-income, gig economy, and frontline workers.
-For example, he has highlighted the struggles of rideshare drivers and hospitality workers, pushing for laws to protect them from exploitation and unsafe working conditions.
-He champions the idea that “workers deserve the dignity of a safe workplace” and has sought to hold employers accountable to existing labor laws.
-Likewise, he advocates for service industry employees, such as tipped workers, to ensure they keep their hard-earned wages and tips.
-He has been a strong champion for raising the minimum wage.
+Workers’ Rights and Fair Labor Practices: Rep Obras is a strong proponent of labor protections, especially for low-income and frontline workers, where labor protections can often be lacking.
+He highlights the typically struggles that ride share and hospitality drivers go through, and pushes for laws to protect them from exploitation and unsafe working conditions.
+Edwin has sought to hold employers accountable to existing labor laws to ensure workers have the safe working conditions they deserve.
+Likewise, he advocates for service industry employees, such as tipped workers, to ensure they keep their hard-earned wages and tips, and has earned the endorsement of the Service Employees International Union 925.
+Unlike his opponent, Rep Obras is a strong advocate for raising the minimum wage so that everyone can earn a living wage.

 -